 As you enter a brand new year you may have mixed emotions.
-Has it been a year to remember fondly or will it be swiftly committed to the ‘could have been better” memory bank?
+Has it been a year to remember fondly or will it be swiftly committed to the “could have been better” memory bank?

 No doubt your life revolves around the little people in your world and the desire to make them happy.
 You may rarely focus on yourself and feel that goals and aspirations are for other people, and not for you.

 So when life’s so busy that you barely have time to stroke the cat, how do you set resolutions that will kick-start you through the first week of January and beyond?

-Here is our single mother guide to New Year resolutions.
+See below for my single mother guide to New Year resolutions.

 The single mother guide to New Year resolutions

-As a multi-tasking-single-mother-extraordinaire you’ll be perfectly capable of cooking dinner/washing-up/doing homework all at the same time.
+As a multi-tasking-single-mother-extraordinaire, you’ll be perfectly capable of cooking dinner/washing-up/doing homework all at the same time.
 Yet, life goals require more focus if they’re to end with success.

 MOTIVATED SINGLE MUM

 We all know how charged-up and excited motivation can make us feel.
 The build-up period prior to beginning a resolution is fuelled with desire and propels you through the first stage of your goal achievement.
 This will naturally wane as time goes by.

 THE POWER OF POSITIVITY